 How Long Have You Had The Piercing For?

 Below is the how long each respondent had their piercing for:

-The group which had only had a piercing for less than a month had the highest number of people who had completely eliminated their attacks at 11%.
+The group which had only had the piercing for less than a month had a high number of people who had completely eliminated their attacks at 25%.